c0d3runn3r/synchro/README.md

 - [x] Update the client so it checks before/after checksums and only applies needed payloads
 - [x] Remove unneeded synchroset event
 - [x] Make sure the test from part 1 passes
+- [x] add exponential backoff and resync to the client
+- [ ] add a flaky server test and make sure the client is backinf off and retrying
-- [ ] Capture out-of-sync problems and refresh (write a test, update the client, etc)
+- [ ] make the client detect out of sync problems and set a state variable
+- [ ] make a test that forces the client to be out of sync and tests the state variable and automatic resync

 ## License